Azure-Samples/azure-health-data-and-ai-samples/samples/patientandpopulationservices-smartonfhir-oncg10-smart-v2/docs/ad-apps/inferno-test-app-registration.md

 ![](./images/5_keyvault_secret_details.png)
 </details>

+Click here to learn how to simulate an EHR Launch manually: [Simulate EHR Launch (Inferno Setup)](./smart-ehr-launch-Inferno-Setup.md)

 ## Asymmetric Client Standalone Application

 Microsoft Entra ID does not support RSA384 and/or ES384 which is required by the SMART on FHIR implementation guide for [Client Authentication: Asymmetric (public key)](https://hl7.org/fhir/smart-app-launch/client-confidential-asymmetric.html).
 In order to provide this capability, custom code is required to validate the JWT assertion and return a bearer token generated for the client with the corresponding client secret in an Azure KeyVault.